kata198/AdvancedHTMLParser/README.md

     getPeersByClassName   - Gets peers that contain a given class name

     getElement\*            - Same as above, but act on the children of this element.

+    nextSibling            - Get next sibling, be it text  or  an element

+    nextSiblingElement     - Get next sibling, that is an element

+    previousSibling            - Get previous sibling, be it text  or  an element

+    previousSiblingElement     - Get previous sibling, that is an element

     {get,set,has}Attribute  - get/set/test for an attribute